tonton-pixel/simple-romaji-kana/README.md

 ## Description

-This Node module performs a simple rōmaji to kana conversion of a given string.
+This Node module performs simple rōmaji-to-kana and kana-to-rōmaji conversions of a given string.

 ## Installing